-But if you are using your computer for gaming or other resource-intensive purposes like video editing or programming, you should consider increasing your RAM before your computer’s performance starts to suffer.
+But if you use your computer for gaming or other resource-intensive purposes like video editing or programming.
+In that case, you should consider increasing your RAM before your computer’s performance worsens.

 As such, it is expected that this method is not very efficient and can be painfully slow.
 Therefore, switching to SSD (solid-state drive) is advisable if you want your computer to work more efficiently.

-Although your high-end computer most likely comes with an SSD, you should think about getting one if you don’t have it.
+Although your high-end computer most likely comes with an SSD, you should consider getting one if you don’t have one.

 Install OS updates and reboot regularly

-Whether you use Mac or Windows, it helps your computer performance install operating system updates as soon as they are released.
+Whether you use Mac or Windows, it helps your computer performance by installing operating system updates as soon as they are released.

 Run a disk defragment

-A fragmented disk essentially ends up working a lot harder and therefore slows down your computer.
+A fragmented disk essentially works a lot harder and slows down your computer.
 Disk defragmentation will help rearrange the fragmented data and store it in one place.